Stable subgroups of graph products: Introduction

 \begin{thm} \emph{\cite[Theo 1.1]{RAAGstable}} Let $\Gamma$ be a finite connected graph and $H$ a finitely generated subgroup of the right angled Artin group $A(\Gamma)$.
 The following are equivalent: \begin{enumerate} \item $H$ is stable in $A(\Gamma)$. \item The orbit maps of $H$ into the extension graph are quasi-isometric embeddings. \item $H$ is purely loxodromic for the action on the extension graph. \end{enumerate} \end{thm}

-In this theorem stability is characterized in terms of action of the group on the extension graph.
+In this theorem stability is characterized by the action of the subgroup on the extension graph of $A(\Gamma)$.
 This space was introduced by Kim and Koberda in \cite{KimKoberda}, and is a hyperbolic graph on which $A(\Gamma)$ acts by isometries \cite{KimKoberda2}.
 In the language of \cite{BCKMT}, the equivalence of (\ref{thm-part:RAAG-stable}) and (\ref{thm-part:RAAG-qi}) in \Cref{thm:StableInRAAG} implies that the extension graph is a \emph{universal recognizing space} for the stable subgroups of $A(\Gamma)$.
 A universal recognizing space for a group $G$ is a hyperbolic space on which $G$ acts by isometries, and in which all the stable subgroups embed quasi-isometrically through their orbit maps for this action.
-This has also been called a \textit{stability recognizing space}, with the additional (reverse) assumption that every subgroup quasi-isometrically embedded through its orbit maps is stable \cite{CDEK}.
+With the additional (converse) assumption that every subgroup quasi-isometrically embedded through its orbit maps is stable, this has also been called a \textit{stability recognizing space} \cite{CDEK}.

 A universal recognizing space for a group can be expected to play a role analogous to the one of the curve complex for mapping class groups.
 In fact, \Cref{thm:StableInRAAG} is also true for mapping class groups when the extension graph is replaced by the curve complex and with the additional assumption in condition (\ref{thm-part:RAAG-ploxo}) that the group $H$ is undistorted \cite{MR2465691,Hamenstaedt2005WordHE,BBKL}.
-Conditions (\ref{thm-part:RAAG-stable}) and (\ref{thm-part:RAAG-qi}) are also more generally equivalent for hierarchically hyperbolic groups acting on the hyperbolic space associated to the maximal domain of some specific structure on the group \cite{ABD}, as well as for CAT(0) groups acting on the curtain model \cite{CAT0}, Morse-dichotomous groups acting on the contraction space \cite{Zbinden,PetytZalloum}, and certain relatively hyperbolic groups acting on the coned-off Cayley graph \cite{ADT}.
+More generally, conditions (\ref{thm-part:RAAG-stable}) and (\ref{thm-part:RAAG-qi}) are equivalent for hierarchically hyperbolic groups acting on the hyperbolic space associated to the maximal domain of some specific structure on the group \cite{ABD}, as well as for CAT(0) groups acting on the curtain model \cite{CAT0}, Morse-dichotomous groups acting on the contraction space \cite{Zbinden,PetytZalloum}, and certain relatively hyperbolic groups acting on the coned-off Cayley graph \cite{ADT}.

 For graph products the analog of the curve graph that we are interested in is the \emph{contact graph of the prism-complex}; one can refer to \cite{Oyakawa} or \cite{genevois2017} for other possibilities.
+Our main theorem is as follows.